Rikkert2x/HELiOS-Webinterface/README.md

 # HELiOS Webinterface

-Create CAD Models with HiCAD and store product structure in HELiOS Use this data for webinfterface purposes
+Create CAD Models with HiCAD and store product structure in HELiOS and use this data for webinfterface purposes.

 ## Requirements
 * SQL Server 2008 R2